Sourish-07/Sourish-07/README.md

 - 🌱 I’m currently learning **Deep Learning**

-- 👨‍💻 All of my projects are available at [https://sourish.framer.website/](https://sourish.framer.website/projects)
+- 👨‍💻 All of my projects are available at  [My Portfolio](https://sourish.framer.website/)

 - 💬 Ask me about **Python, ML, DA, GCP**